 Movie theaters and cinemas in Asia.
-Watching Star Wars in Asia.
+American movie premier in Asia.

 I get to see the new Star Wars movie before the rest of the world!
 I’ve always wanted to attend the first showing of a movie, but for major releases at home in the USA, that usually requires standing in line at quarter to midnight.
 So now that I’m in an earlier time zone and the theater is right downstairs from my apartment, I plan to be the first in line.
 And I don’t even have to go outside.
 I just take the elevator.
 There is no showing at midnight, but that’s okay.
 Since we are a day ahead here in Vietnam, I still get to see it before anybody in the USA.
 Oddly, the theater has only 2 showings on opening day and they are both in English with Vietnamese subtitles.
 Usually the major movies are also dubbed in the local language, but not this one.
 Maybe Star Wars is not as popular here in Vietnam as it is in the US?.